bburns/clipmon/README.md

 Options
 ----------------------------------------------------------------------------

-Once started, clipmon checks the clipboard for changes every `clipmon-interval` seconds (default 2).
-If no change is detected after `clipmon-timeout` minutes (default 5), clipmon will turn itself off automatically.

-The cursor color can be set with `clipmon-cursor-color` - eg "red", or nil for no change.

-A sound can be played on each change, and on starting and stopping clipmon.
-The sound can be set with `clipmon-sound` - this can be t for an included sound file (a quietish beep), a path to a sound file (.wav or .au), or nil for no sound.

-When selecting text to copy, it's sometimes difficult to avoid grabbing a leading space - to remove these from the text, set `clipmon-trim-string` to t (on by default).

-To filter the text some more set `clipmon-remove-regexp` - it will remove any matching text before pasting.
-By default it is set to remove Wikipedia-style references, e.g. "[3]".

-You can specify strings to add to the start and end of the text, with `clipmon-prefix` and `clipmon-suffix`.
-By default the suffix is set to two newlines, which will leave a blank line in between entries.
+There are various options you can set with customize (hit C-x C-e after this):
+    (customize-group 'clipmon)

+or set them in your .emacs file - these are the default values:
+    (setq clipmon-cursor-color "red")  ; color for cursor when clipmon is on (setq clipmon-sound t)             ; t for included beep, or path or nil (setq clipmon-interval 2)          ; time interval to check clipboard (secs) (setq clipmon-timeout 5)           ; stop if no activity after n minutes

+Transforms on the clipboard text are performed in this order:
+    (setq clipmon-trim-string t)          ; remove leading whitespace (setq clipmon-remove-regexp           ; remove text matching this regexp "\\[[0-9][0-9]?[0-9]?\\]\\|\\[citation needed\\]\\|\\[by whom?\\]")
+    (setq clipmon-prefix "")              ; add to start of text (setq clipmon-suffix "\n\n")          ; add to end of text (setq clipmon-transform-function nil) ; additional transform function

-For any more customization, set `clipmon-transform-function` to a function that takes the clipboard text and returns a modified version - e.g. to make the text lowercase before pasting,
+For the most flexibility, set `clipmon-transform-function` to a function that takes the clipboard text and returns a modified version - e.g. to make the text lowercase before pasting,

    (setq clipmon-transform-function (lambda (s) (downcase s)))

-See all options here: (customize-group 'clipmon)

 Sound File
 ----------------------------------------------------------------------------

 The sound file was created with Audacity [http://audacity.sourceforge.net/].
-It's not too loud so it doesn't get annoying if you're taking a lot of notes
+It's not too loud so hopefully it doesn't get annoying when you're taking a lot of notes...
-- hopefully...

 License